sem-in-r/seminr/README.md

 )
 ```

-C. Put the above elements together to estimate the model using
+Put the above elements together to estimate the model using
 Lavaan:

 ``` r